 The Imperial Cities of Morocco are the four historical capitals of the country: Fez, Marrakech, Meknes, and Rabat.
 Each has its own distinct culture and history, but all are entirely fascinating and worth a visit.
 This luxury tour explores those histories and cultures while leaving ample time for leisurely meals and plenty of shopping trips.
-Nightly accommodations are at either four-star hotels or riads, traditional palace-like homes of wealthy merchants and statesmen, famous for their lush interior gardens.
+Nightly accommodations are at either three- or four-star hotels, or at charming riads, traditional palace-like homes of wealthy merchants and statesmen, famous for their lush interior gardens.

-Among this tour’s highlights are visits to the 10th-century Hassan Mosque in Rabat, the Roman ruins of Volubilis near Meknes, the medieval medina of Fez, the souks of Marrakech, and even Casablanca’s famous recreation of Rick’s Cafe.
+Among this tour’s highlights are visits to the 12th-century Hassan Mosque in Rabat, the Roman ruins of Volubilis near Meknes, the medieval medina of Fez, the souks of Marrakech, and even Casablanca’s famous recreation of Rick’s Cafe.
 This is an ideal tour for history buffs and those who prefer city-based vacations, though there’s plenty of Morocco’s gorgeous scenery interspersed, as well.

 Best Backpacking Tour: Three-Day Private High Atlas Mountains Hiking Tour

 If your idea of a great trip combines both a deep dive into a local culture and a bit of outdoor adventure, this three-day hiking trip might just be your dream vacation.
 You’ll set off from Marrakech in a comfortable vehicle for your two-hour drive south into the Atlas Mountains, where you’ll meet your guide and your mule team (the mules do much the schlepping, allowing you to cover more ground in a day).
-You’ll trek around four hours each on the first and third day and about seven hours on the second.
+You’ll trek around four hours each on the first and third day and six to seven hours on the second.